spthm/glio/README.md

 Gadget-like snapshot files from and to a file.

-glio is released under the MIT licence (see LICENCE.md).
+glio is released under the MIT licence (see LICENCE.md). glio is compatible with Python 2.7.x and Python 3.x.

 New file types may be added by defining a schema for the header and block data, and subclassing `SnapshotBase` (or one of its subclasses).
 See for example